 As a condition of receiving this grant, students agree to submit a copy of their official score report to the Center when they receive their scores.

-The Center accepts applications for students who have registered for the December administration of the test beginning September 1.
+CJS accepts applications for students who have registered for the December administration of the test beginning September 15.
 Students must first register for the test and obtain a proof of registration before applying for this grant.
-For more information on test registration, see the JLPT section of the CJS website.
+For more information on test registration, see the JLPT website.

 Grant awards will be disbursed through the student account.
 Students receiving need based financial aid should be aware that the acceptance of this grant may result in an adjustment of their need-based financial aid package.
 International students from countries without a tax treaty exemption for student scholarships are subject to a income tax withholding on the amount of this grant.